InfectedDuck/Course-For-12th-grade-NIS-students/README.md

 # Course-For-my-Fellow-Classmates
-Course for my friends will have stepik style
+Course for my friends will have stepik style, features, solution with full exaplanation